jpcornil-git/HA-mcp23017/info.md

 [MCP23017 Custom Component](https://github.com/jpcornil-git/HA-mcp23017)

-Custom component for the mcp23017 i2c port expander IC.
+Custom component for the mcp23017 and mcp23008 i2c port expander ICs.

 ## Highlights of what it does offer